 In Alaska child custody cases where a custodial and non-custodial parent is established, the non-custodial parent is often ordered to pay the custodial parent child support.
 This monetary support is meant to help the custodial parent with the expenses of raising the child, such as providing shelter, food, and clothing.
 Fathers who are named the custodial parent in a custody case have just as much right to receive child support payments as mothers who are named the custodial parent.

 In some child custody cases, a father’s rights in Alaska are brought under attack, and often the father is not wholly aware of what his Alaska father’s rights are.
 An attorney who specializes in family law and fathers’ rights in child custody cases can often be an invaluable resource for fathers going through a child custody case.
-These professionals are able to explain what rights the father has under Alaska state law and what needs to be done to ensure those rights are upheld.
+Alaska father’s rights attorneys will explain, (even during an initial free consultation), what rights the father has under Alaska state law and what needs to be done to ensure those rights are upheld.
 Often, having a lawyer specializing in this area can help secure a more positive outcome for the father in a child custody case.